A radiologist examines these less-than-living patients for the Spanish National Museum of Archaeology.

 One dark night in Madrid, four mummies creeped through the doors of Quirónsalud University Hospital.

 “For the first time in my career, I performed a CT scan on a mummy.
-It’s not often we get such opportunity as radiologists,” said Dr. Vicente Martínez de Vega, Head of the radiology department at Quirónsalud Madrid, who performed the scan with GE’s Revolution CT system installed at the hospital.
-“Through the scan, were able to ascertain the mummies’ approximate age, sex, height, clothing, and if they suffered any bone fractures.
-In addition to that, we are examining their teeth to see what type of nutrition they had.
+It’s not often we get such opportunity as radiologists,” said Dr. Vicente Martínez de Vega, Head of the radiology department at Quirónsalud Madrid, who performed the scan with a GE CT system installed at the hospital.

 Three of the four mummies are Egyptian and one is “Guanche”, the ancestral population of Tenerife in the Canary Islands prior the arrival of the Spaniards.
 Some of these populations buried corps in caves, where they mummified through the low humidity and stable temperature.